©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 ©️ Petrocultures 2024

-Tales of the Offshore Oil City | Panel Speaker at Petrocultures Conference 2024, Los Angeles, USA, (May 15-18th 2024)
+Tales of the Offshore Oil City | A Panel Presentation at the Petrocultures Conference 2024, Los Angeles, USA, (May 15-18th 2024)

 This year’s host city of the biennial Petrocultures Conference is Los Angeles.
 Before it became a media and entertainment capital of the world, Los Angeles was an oil town, with the spectacle of derricks occupying many of its treasured beaches.
 Over the course of the 20th century, LA evolved into a quintessential petro-city, famous for its endless freeways, traffic jams, smog, and consumer culture–and less famous for refineries, pipelines, pumpjacks, and container ships that are key features of the land- and waterscape.